blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

 ## Conclusion

-FaceTime is kind of nice for always on video chatting.
-It disables automatically when you're in a different window (I regularly use up to 6 windows during a work day for different tasks) and the interface is very simple for us to use.
-The video quality is great and, unlike Skype, when the call drops temporarily it will automatically join the call again correctly (the video stays enabled).
+FaceTime is kind of nice for video chatting.
+It disables automatically when you're in a different window (I regularly use up to 6 windows during a work day for different tasks) and the interface is very simple to use.
+The video quality is great and, when the call drops temporarily it will automatically join the call again (with the video still enabled - looking at you Skype).

 However, there's a couple of major issues with it.
-First, it makes the rest of the computer softer which makes it difficult to work or do anything else while on the call.
+First off, it makes the rest of the computer quieter which makes it difficult to work or anything else while on the call.
 For example, we can't really watch a movie together either.
 The second is a feature request.
-I love the "floating" window feature from Skype.
+I would love the "floating" window feature from Skype.

 And we're done.
 I'm going to tweak the same script to auto answer Skype next.
-I'm still amazed this isn't baked into any video chat clients.
-Video chat could really use some love and thought.
-It's hard to believe that over days of searching I couldn't find anything decent to support something so trivial.
-I imagine the developers behind these tools don't use it as actively as some of their own userbases which could be the sign of disconnect between reality.

-P.S.
-Does anyone actually want their entire system to remain 10x quiter during a call?
-It's pretty easy to just pause my music to talk.
+Hopefully this comes built in with future versions of video chat clients.
+It's such a basic feature that it's exclusion makes me ponder the disconnect between the teams creating the software and reality.